Omnidirectional type inference for ML: principality any way: Overview

 When typechecking the polytype unboxing operator $\einst \e$, if $\e$ is already known to have the type $\tpoly \ts$, then we can simply instantiate $\ts$.
 However, if the type of $\e$ is not yet known---\ie it is a (possibly constrained) type variable $\tv$---then we must defer until more information is available.
 We capture this behavior with a suspended match constraint:

 The match remains suspended until $\tv$ resolves to some type $\tz$.
-If, upon resolution, $\tz$ is $\tpoly \ts$, the pattern $\tpoly \cscm$ matches successfully, binding $\ts$ to the polytype variable $\cscm$ and performs the instantiation $\cleq \ts \t$.
+If, upon resolution, $\tz$ is $\tpoly \ts$, the pattern $\tpoly \cscm$ matches successfully, binding the polytype variable $\cscm$ to $\ts$ and performing the instantiation $\cleq \ts \t$.
 Otherwise, the pattern does not match and the constraint fails.

 \paragraph{Scaling to \ML}

 \parcomment{It's easy without polymorphism}

 In the absence of (implicit) polymorphism, type inference is solely based on unification constraints which can be solved in any order; omnidirectional inference with suspended match constraints is then natural and easy to implement.